 - Educational Specialists

-A number of institutions hire graduates with a bachelor's degree, thus the outlook for a psychology major is excellent.
+A number of institutions are looking to hire graduates with a bachelor's degree in psychology.
 Training in critical thinking, interpersonal communications, and human behavior make graduates in this field highly versatile and employable.